Byford is REACHAU's Home Base

 What first aid course do METRONET and construction workers in Byford need?

 HLTAID011 Provide First Aid is the workplace standard for construction and civil works sites.
-It covers the risks relevant to Byford's active corridor work: severe bleeding, crush injuries, heat stress, AED operation, and managing casualties while emergency services navigate roadworks delays.
-For site safety officers, HLTAID014 Advanced First Aid adds triage and scene coordination.
+It covers severe bleeding, crush injuries, and managing casualties while emergency services navigate roadworks delays.

 Do your courses cover snake and spider bite first aid?